Building from source on Unix-based operating systems#

 Installation on macOS#

-At first, we will install FFTW and then we will proceed with the installation of CHarm.
+At first, we will install FFTW (optionally also MPFR and MPI) and then we will proceed with the installation of CHarm.

 FFTW installation#

-FFTW can either be installed via you package manager or built from the source, preferably with GCC.
+FFTW can either be installed via your package manager or built from the source, preferably with GCC.
 The latter is strongly recommended on macOS.

 Using your package manager